 In this section the challenges interpreting the shape of the V-I traces are discussed.
-Poor experimental technique can produce artefacts in the data which can be very misleading, particularly when measuring brittle superconductors.
-Figure 10 shows five V-I characteristics that will be discussed in this context.
-These data are schematic representations of actual characteristics with their important features enhanced, and can be explained as follows: Figure 10(a) There is a resistive (currenttransfer) region at low currents due to an insufficient separation between the current leads and the voltage taps.
-The transition to the normal conducting state is evident at high currents; Figure 10(b) Flux creep is evident at low currents.
-At high currents, the transition rises sharply as flux flow sets in; Figure 10(c) At low currents a negative thermal voltage is developed.
-This can occur if there is excessive heating at one end of the sample where the current is injected and can cause a significant temperature gradient between the voltage taps.
+Poor experimental technique can produce artefacts in the data which can be very misleading, particularly when

+Figure 10(a) There is a resistive (current-transfer) region at low currents due to an insufficient separation between the current leads and the voltage taps.
+The transition to the normal conducting state is evident at high currents.

+Figure 10(b) Flux creep is evident at low currents.
+At high currents, the transition rises sharply as flux flow sets in.

+Figure 10(c) At low currents a negative thermal voltage is developed.
+This can occur if there is excessive heating at one end of the sample where the current is injected, and can cause a significant temperature gradient between the voltage taps.
 At intermediate currents, the voltage can become net positive due to resistive voltage associated with current-transfer in and out of a limited number of damaged filaments.
-At high currents, the conductor is in the flux flow state; Figure 10(d) There is a zero resistance region followed by a flux flow transition; Figure 10(e) There is zero resistance until a quench occurs in the conductor.
+At high currents, the conductor is in the flux flow state.

+Figure 10(d) There is zero resistance region followed by a flux flow transition.

+Figure 10(e) There is zero resistance until a quench occurs in the conductor.
 This is followed by heating and thermal runaway leading to an artificially high n-value (c.f. below).